 The built in stairs were created to look like a tower.
 I spent a lot of time painting the pixilated brick squares and it finally feels a little more worth it now that everything in the room is finished.

 The checkered carpet squares we installed on the built in platform continues the game room design.

 I also created a faux book shelf out of an old dresser with bright colored books to match the rest of their bedroom.
-I will hopefully have the tutorial up soon.

 We chose neutral comforters so we could have fun bed sheets and blankets on the beds.